 Jet fuel, on the other hand, contains hydrocarbons more in the range of 12 to 15 carbon atoms.
 In more colloquial terminology, jet fuel is made up mostly of kerosene.

 Theoretically speaking, jets and cars could run off of the same fuel, but the environments that airplanes travel through tend to be very different than normal driving conditions.
-Temperatures in flight for airplanes can drop to under 30˚ C. At this low temperature, normal gasoline would likely freeze, ultimately causing proper combustion to stop.
+Temperatures in flight for airplanes can drop to under -40˚ C. At this low temperature, normal gasoline would likely freeze, ultimately causing proper combustion to stop.

 The other difference between gasoline and jet fuel is the additives injected into the mix for jet fuel.
 Anti-static chemicals, de-icing agents, anticorrosive agents, and anti-bacterial agents are all added to jet fuel to make sure that no unexpected circumstances are met while flying high in the sky.

 Ultimately, the difference between gasoline and jet fuel are the hydrocarbon molecules and the additives contained in the fuel.
 Both are derived from crude oil, and both run their respective engines on combustion.

 For a quick overview of the differences between gasoline and jet fuel, you can also watch the video below.